vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

 "0xa9059cbb2ab09eb219583f4a59a5d0623ade346d962bcd4e46b11da047c9049b"
 ```

-   Thus the first 4 bytes `0xa9059cbb`, representing the signature, would tell EVM which method to invoke.
-- Each argument supplied as a 32 bytes padded with zeros.

    For calling the transfer method in order to transfer an amount of 1 to an address 0x881f83D5317a12903472b89ccc54475e2a682d00, the input data payload should actually be:
 ```